Call Report for Banks Virtual: Nuts & Bolts and Current Hot Spots

-The Call Report has been subject to many changes over the course of 2020 and continues to be impacted by economic, accounting and regulatory changes.
-Extensive changes took place over the course of the past few years and there are more on the horizon.
-Our recent challenges related to the economic crisis under COVID-19 have added to the reporting burden with changes impacting all financial institutions that will continue into 2021.
+The Call Report has been subject to many changes over the course of the past 18 – 24 months and continues to be impacted by economic, accounting and regulatory changes.
+Our recent challenges related to the economic crisis under COVID-19 have added to the reporting burden with changes impacting all financial institutions continuing into 2021.

 Participants will receive handout materials that will be referred to throughout the seminar in support of the agenda items.
 The training will cover the FFIEC 041 and 051 forms and will be referred to in the presentation and materials.
 It is advised that participants bring a copy of their recent Call Report, or print out a copy of the form applicable to their Bank.

 This 3-session virtual will cover general information on new accounting and regulatory matters addressed within the Call Report to include several final issued Accounting Standards Updates that impact the financial services industry and regulatory reporting changes currently impacting the Call Report as well as those regulatory changes that are proposed for the future.
 The impact of the CARES Act and related regulatory interim and final rules resulting from the COVID-19 crisis will also be discussed.

 A summary of the reporting impact and the implementation timelines for new Accounting Standards Updates (ASU) related to the following will be discussed:

 - Reference Rate Reform under ASU 2020-04

 - Premiums on Callable Debt Securities under ASU 2017-08 and ASU 2020-08

 - Lease Accounting under ASU 2016-02